 Importance of Communication in Management

-Henry Mintzberg classified the role of managers into following three (3) main groups where communication is the essential:
+Henry Mintzberg classified the role of managers into following three (3) main groups where communication is essential:

 - Interpersonal Roles